rokath/trice/docs/TriceUserManual.md

 ### 4.21. <a id='trice-generator'></a>Trice Generator

 The Trice tool is able to generate colors or code to support various tasks.
-One ineresting option is the Remote Procedure Call support, allowing RPC usage in a network of embedded devices.
+One interesting option is the Remote Procedure Call support, allowing RPC usage in a network of embedded devices.

 Read chapter [Trice Generate](#trice-generate) or type: